ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/new_corona_and_travel.md

 ---
-title: What's happening in my city?
+title: How new corona cases impact travel
 type: post
 ---